scoutpred/DMXUVR/README.md

 -ChatGPT

--Special thanks to the [Good Knight Team](https://store.steampowered.com/app/1281400/Good_Knight/) for their advice!
+-Special thanks Alex from the [Good Knight Team](https://store.steampowered.com/app/1281400/Good_Knight/) for their advice!

 -Konami and Bemani for my childhood game!

-### In memory of my mother who supported me into playing this game back when I was a kid.
-She played DDR a lot.
+### In the loving memory of my mother who supported me into playing this game back when I was a kid.
+She played DDR a lot back in the day.